-Welcome, and thank you for your interest in our interdepartmental Neuroscience Graduate Program.
+Welcome, and thank you for your interest in the Penn State University interdepartmental Neuroscience Graduate Program.
 I hope you take the time to look through these pages and gain an appreciation of the many opportunities available to our students.

 We provide a rigorous curriculum that combines broad survey core courses in the first semester with detailed courses on cell, molecular and systems neuroscience, and neuroanatomy.
 As well as didactic lectures, these courses emphasize critical thinking and students are expected to read original papers and to present their concepts and methods to the class.
 Details of these courses can be found on the Program Overview page.

 In addition to our subject courses we offer a range of ancillary courses that provide each student with the skills to attain leadership positions in their later careers.
 Among these is a professional development course that helps students create an individual development plan that is updated throughout their student career.

 Although the focus of these pages is on our academic program, it is important to point out that we live in a safe, small-town environment that is also within easy reach of major cities including Philadelphia, Baltimore and Washington DC.
 From the Amish farmlands to our South, the rolling hills and forests to the West, and the rivers and lakes throughout the region, Central Pennsylvania provides a landscape of great natural beauty that allows a wide variety of outdoor activities or even gentle contemplation.
 More details of our area can be found in the Living and Studying in Hershey section.